-Solar panel Pre-wire
+Solar Panel Pre-wire

-Airstream wires the trailers with a yellow and green wires as explained in this section for the addition of an after market panel.
+Airstream pre-wires the trailers with yellow and green wires and a CAT 5 cable as explained in this section for the addition of an after market panel.
 All wires used for the prewire are identified with labels at all locations.